1davidmichael/terraform-aws-dotnet-lambda/README.md

 This module utilizes the `dotnet` runtime CLI locally to package the lambda and automatically upload it to AWS.

+**Currently this uses a bash script to package the lambda.
+It will not work unless under WSL on Windows.**

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements